BilgiPasa/2DPlatformerMovement/README.md

 # 2DPlatformerMovement

-This is a 2D Platformer Movement system that I made in Unity.
+This is the scripts of a 2D Platformer Movement system that I made in Unity.

 I wrote the code of the project. **I did not do** "vibe coding".